dat3startcode/dat3-startcode/README.md

 - Right click project name -> new -> persistence -> Entity classes From Database -> choose database connection from list -> add the tables you need -> Finish

+# TODO
+- JPA Annotations
+- Deployment of REST endpoints
+- Rest Assured on Github actions
+- Frontend with React reading from REST endpoints.
+- React component structure (where to get data, where to put state).